EchoLeague/Echo-League-Rules/RULES.md

     2. Wishing the other team, “Good luck, have fun” or of similar nature.
     3. Calling/saying “gg” (“Good Game”, “ggwp”, “gege”, or any other accepted variant) at the end or to end the game.
 Once “gg” is called, the game is instantly forfeited by the team who calls it, no exceptions will be made.
 9. First all-chat offense for a team will result in an official warning from an admin, and every further offense will result in forfeit of game
+10. Pick order, Side, and Server will be determined in the following way:
+    1. Teams will flip a coin for Game 1.
+Winning team will choose either the pick order or side.
+        1. If there is a difference in preferred servers, winning team will also pick server for game 1
+    2. Losing team will then choose the remaining option and their preference
+    3. For game two, the order is flipped.
+The team that lost the coinflip will now choose the server played on, and then pick order or side of their choosing.
+Team that won the coinflip will choose the remaining option and their preference
+    4. Repeat the coinflip for games 3 and 5 as needed

 -----